Medical malpractice: Strategies to improve economic damages

-Challenging the defense experts’ calculations is vital to maximize damages2014 February
+Challenging the defense experts’ calculations is vital to maximize damages

 In All the President’s Men, Bob Woodward meets Deep Throat in a garage.
 Woodward tells his source that the Washington Post is stuck.
 The Watergate story has stalled.
 Deep Throat tells Woodward: “Follow the money.”
 That catchphrase should be repeated to every plaintiff’s lawyer litigating a medical- malpractice case, with a clarification: “Follow the economic damages.”

 Since MICRA’s enactment in 1975, non-economic damages in medical-malpractice cases have been capped at $250,000 (Civ.
 Code, § 3333.2).
 Economic damages, however, are not capped.
 Therefore, to come anywhere close to compensating your clients for their actual losses, you must maximize your clients’ economic damages.